chrisbroski/frogeye/README.md

 ### [Atom.io](http://atom.io/)

 I am using GitHub's Atom.io code editor on Mac to write the JavaScript.
 I recommend the [remote-atom](https://atom.io/packages/remote-atom) plugin to easily sync the code files to the Raspberry Pi.

+## Accomplishments So Far

+I decided to work try and simulate on/off (movement) cells first.
+The file *overall-movement.js* is a simple processor to measure the total movement in the field of vision.

+The files *viewerserver.js* and *viewer.html* were built to make monitoring the visual processors easier and more fun.
+The server sends perception information to the HTML page using the [Socket.io](http://socket.io/) library.

+*Senses.js* is a constructor for the central organization of all sensory processing.
+It is built according to [my AI architecture]() to have 4 main sections:

+1. **Observers** to collect raw sensory data
+2. **Perceivers** to analyze raw observer data
+3. **Attention** to control when observers and perceivers run
+4. **Sense State** to organize and share perception information

+The *Senses.js* module detects total motion (implemented from *motion-overall.js*) and the direction of the side with the most activity (left, right, center, and none.)

 ### Reverse-Engineering the YUV Image Format